 - Opiates such as morphine, fentanyl, oxycodone, hydrocodone, and heroin

-With these drugs, the withdrawal symptoms may be very severe and could potentially result in death if you attempt to detox from them on your own.
+With these drugs, the withdrawal symptoms may be very severe and could potentially result in death if you attempt to detox from them independently.

 How Does Drug and Alcohol Detox Work?